The Brian Mitchell Charitable Settlement

 Overview

-The Brian Mitchell Charitable Settlement was established in 1989 following a trust deed, operating as a private grant-making foundation.
-The settlement honors the legacy of Brian Mitchell, who trained as a baritone at The Guildhall School of Music and had a “lifelong love of the theatre and music,” with particular passion for supporting young performing artists.
+The Brian Mitchell Charitable Settlement was established following a trust deed dated 20th November 1989 and registered as a charity in 1991, operating as a private grant-making foundation.
+The settlement honours the legacy of Brian Mitchell, who trained as a baritone at The Guildhall School of Music and had a passion for theatre and music, with particular focus on supporting young performing artists.
 The charity operates through grant-making from income received from an investment portfolio, with total expenditure ranging from approximately £29,000 to £727,000 depending on the year, reflecting the variable nature of its grant distributions.
-The settlement has supported prestigious arts organizations including Glyndebourne, Shakespeare's Globe, and Brighton Early Music Festival.
-Brian Mitchell's favorite composers were Mozart and Britten, and his passion for opera and emerging talent continues through the settlement's work.
+The settlement has supported prestigious arts organisations including Glyndebourne, Shakespeare's Globe, and Brighton Early Music Festival.
+Brian Mitchell's favourite composers were Mozart and Britten, and his passion for opera and emerging talent continues through the settlement's work.

 Funding Priorities